 Robert qualified as a Solicitor in 1975 after studying Law at the College of Law in Guildford and completing the Law Society Finals.
 He joined Tayntons in 2012.

 With over 34 years of experience, Robert was a highly knowledgeable Special Educational Needs (SEN) Solicitor.
 Robert became interested in this area of law when he was seeking support from the Local Authority for his eldest son, who has significant learning difficulties and special educational needs.
 He had many years of practice in the Special Educational Needs (SEN) sector.

-For many years, Robert has represented hundreds of parents who have faced similar difficulties finding the support their children need and the specialist placements the children require.
-Robert adopts a sympathetic but practical approach to the needs and support of children with special educational needs.
+For many years, Robert represented hundreds of parents who have faced similar difficulties finding the support their children need and the specialist placements the children require.
+Robert adopted a sympathetic but practical approach to the needs and support of children with special educational needs.
 He advised parents on their child’s Education, Health, and Care Plan (EHCP) and ensured that they received the right help.
 Robert had a significant level of success in SENDIST appeals and successfully secured the right provision for hundreds of young people.